Gentlemen Only, Ladies Forbidden!

 I then decided to get some Ping G5 clubs in a whole set form from Golf Smith in Pleasanton one day.

-The problem with this was the guy taking the measurements at Golf Smith was bored and not paying attention to how long and short each of my limbs was.
+The problem with this scheme was the guy taking the measurements at Golf Smith was bored and not paying attention to how long and short each of my limbs was.

-He was doing the Ping sizing which catered to average people of average limb dimensions.
+My assigned specimen was doing the Ping sizing which catered to average people of average limb dimensions.

-I did share with them that my body geometry and movement had been impinged by said medical maladies that were an unfortunate consequence of resulting laws of motion from flying a mass of fiber glass impacting a very nasty Redwood tree and suddenly losing all properties and characteristics of flight sans a tail and the resulting dreadful jarring impact with mother Earth that ensues care of gravitational laws a la Newton.
+I did share with him that my body geometry and movement had been impinged by said medical maladies that were an unfortunate consequence of resulting laws of motion from flying a mass of fiber glass impacting a very nasty Redwood tree and suddenly losing all properties and characteristics of flight sans a tail and the resulting dreadful jarring impact with mother Earth that ensues care of gravitational laws a la Newton.

-On seeing my frustration from using these "sized" for me Ping G5 clubs, she who must be obeyed bought me some golf lessons at Santa Clara Golf and Tennis Club as I was now working for the now defunct Silicon Valley Bank and said range was right next door to my new place of work.
+On seeing my frustration from using these "sized" for me Ping G5 clubs, she who must be obeyed bought me some golf lessons at Santa Clara Golf and Tennis Club as I was then working for the now defunct Silicon Valley Bank and said range was literally right next door to my new place of work.

 I went there three times a day to hit balls, before work, at lunch time and after work.